KNOB CREEK SINGLE BARREL BOURBON

 Besides cost, there are other differences at work here as well.
 The Knob Creek is younger than the Doc Swinson’s by a few months.
 That’s likely not a big thing, but it’s a thing.
 At 120 proof, the Knob Creek also has more power behind its flavors than the 114.2-proof Doc Swinson’s, and this surely makes a difference.
 And of course the Knob Creek is a single barrel, a result of whatever happened to that distillate in that one barrel in those years, whereas the Doc Swinson’s combines 27 barrels to achieve its flavor profile.
 That qualifies Doc No. 8 as a genuinely small batch.
 But even that small a batch has far many more factors influencing it than any single barrel.

 Doc Swinson’s is of course contractually obliged to secrecy about their source.
 I’ve been wrong many times in my life about many things.
-But if their Rare Release No. 8 is not a small batch of Knob Creek’s fairly common well-aged barrels, I’d be very surprised.
-The emphasis on nut flavors, the dusty oak and cinnamons… It’s just such a classic Jim Beam profile in that Knob Creek realm of what they do.
+But if their Rare Release No. 8 is not a small batch of Knob Creek’s fairly common well-aged barrels, I’d be very surprised. [see Addendum below] The emphasis on nut flavors, the dusty oak and cinnamons… It’s just such a classic Jim Beam profile in that Knob Creek realm of what they do.
 The mash bill listed on Doc Swinson’s website doesn’t match what’s generally accepted to be the Beam mash bill.
-But Beam could very likely have more variances than is generally understood.
-Whiskey makers do keep their secrets.
+But Beam could very likely have more variances than is generally understood, or perhaps it was a custom mash bill that for some reason didn’t move forward as planned.
+This is pure speculation, of course.
+Whiskey makers do keep their secrets pretty well.

 This question of origins aside, I do enjoy the Doc Swinson’s—for the same reasons I enjoy well-aged Knob Creek single barrels.
 It does fall on the drier side.
 The Knob Creek is also dry, but has more richness to it overall that adds a certain juiciness to its caramel and chocolate aspects.
 Neither bourbons carry through their nose’s promise of the fruit notes.
 I’d say each of them are exceptional when it comes to the nose.
 That’s the most complex aspect of these bourbons.
 When the experience moves on to the taste it’s primarily about variations within the oak and nut notes.